Growing food and fibre markets

 Food safety is the primary focus of all market access.
 Horticulture has historically been viewed as a low food safety risk because of the production systems.

-Recent increases in incidents of foodborne illness outbreaks from contaminated horticultural produce have resulted in international trading partners requiring more stringent food safety assurances.
+Due to recent increases in incidents of foodborne illness outbreaks from contaminated horticultural produce, international trading partners are requiring more stringent food safety assurances.

 Chemical use for market access